 Integrating Lean Thinking into Maintenance for a Petrochemical Company

-In its ongoing efforts to increase overall competitiveness, one of the largest independent refining and petrochemical companies in the U.S. zeroed in on maintenance processes as an area ripe for improvement.
-The company had a significant backlog of maintenance work across its plants, which exceed 300,000-barrel-per-day capacity.
+In its ongoing efforts to increase overall competitiveness, one of the largest independent refining and petrochemical companies in the U.S. (300,000 barrel-per-day capacity) zeroed in on maintenance processes as an area ripe for improvement.
+The company had a significant backlog of maintenance work orders while suffering from high costs in multiple areas such as base contractors, materials and rentals.

-The challenge was to identify sources of waste — mostly process inefficiency — then implement rapid improvements organization wide.
+The challenge was to identify sources of excessive cost by engaging with all the craft groups in waste identification / elimination discussions — using visual management and problem solving methods — then implement rapid improvements organization wide.

-The client sought out Argo to take a leading-edge approach by implementing best practices and tools taken from traditional manufacturing improvement methodologies from multiple industries.
+The client sought out Argo to take a leading-edge approach by implementing best practices and Lean Thinking tools taken from traditional manufacturing improvement methodologies from multiple industries.

 Argo has a track record for doing just that — adapting successful Lean Thinking tools and techniques for industries that are less familiar with those concepts, such as petrochemical manufacturing and refining.

-In this case, Argo conducted a deep analysis of all maintenance processes and operations over four to five weeks.
+In this case, Argo conducted a deep analysis including daily front-line observations with the different crafts of all maintenance processes and operations over four weeks.
 Doing so confirmed both the challenges and the size of the opportunity.
 Among our findings:

 - Multiple barriers were preventing craftsmen from fixing equipment in a timely manner.
 Just to start work, they would wait on work assignment, materials, tools, and equipment.
-Also, shops were disorganized, causing wasted time spent locating items.
+Up to 2 to 3 hours before mechanics / electricians could start turning wrenches.

 - Front-line supervisors needed training and systems to instill greater accountability and improve discipline among the craftsmen.